Sexual Abuse Lawyers

 Listen to Courtney’s story to learn more about how PCVA has helped survivors:

 In addition to the perpetrators themselves, institutions that failed to safeguard the victims can also be held liable.
-We have helped survivors of sexual abuse recover damages from the following institutions:
+Our sexual abuse attorneys have helped survivors of sexual abuse recover damages from the following institutions, among many others:

 - Boy Scouts and other youth organizations